A water source heat pump system is one of the most environmentally friendly and efficient ways of heating or cooling a building.

 After The Maintenance

-- Set the system thermostat to run at a single temperature.
-You may incur higher utility bills if you constantly adjust the thermostat.
-This is especially true for winters.
+- Set the system thermostat to run at a single temperature, as you may incur higher utility bills if you constantly adjust it–particularly in the winter.

-- Limit the setbacks if you are using a setback type thermostat.
-Limit them to twice a day when you are sleeping or working.
+- If you are using a setback type thermostat, limit setbacks to twice a day when you are sleeping or working.

 - Make sure the thermostat is a setback to only 6% of the desired temperature.

 - Refrain from setting the thermostat to below 65 degrees during the heating season.
-Low-temperature can put undue pressure on the system.
+Low-temperatures can put undue pressure on the system.

-- Setting a thermostat below 65 degrees can also cause indoor coils to freeze when using in cooling mode.
-This may cause unnecessary condensation in the house.
+- Setting a thermostat below 65 degrees can also cause indoor coils to freeze when using in cooling mode and cause unnecessary condensation.

-- Always ensure that there is proper condenser water flow before WSHPS calling for cooling and that it runs for a short period after the units are scheduled to be off as the unit(s) will trip OFF on high head pressure and need to be reset if cooling water is not flowing through the unit(s) when called to run.
+- Always ensure that there is proper condenser water flow before cooling.
+Also, know that it runs for a short period after the units are scheduled to be off as the unit(s) will trip OFF on high head pressure and need to be reset if cooling water is not flowing through the unit(s) when called to run.

-- Check the outdoor heat pump as a habit.
+- Regularly check the outdoor heat pump.
 This is especially important during the winters when there may be excessive snow or ice buildup on or around the unit.

 - Exterior units that are covered in snow or ice should be cleared promptly.
-You should not run your system unless you get this done.
-Make sure you turn the thermostat to Emergency off or heat position to remove the ice and snow.
-Conversely, if you want you can also pour warm water over the system to melt the ice and snow.
-Sometimes, cold water can also get the job done.
-However, make sure you never use hot water.
+Make sure you turn the thermostat to emergency off or a heat position to remove the ice and snow.
+You can also pour warm water over the system to melt the ice and snow; however, make sure you never use hot water.

 - Do not knock or pick at the ice using a sharp object.
-You could damage the coils of the WSHP.
-You may also cause personal injury or severe damage to the unit.
+You could damage the coils of the WSHP, cause an injury, or otherwise damage the unit.